A person in a winter coat kneels on a leaf-covered ground, petting two brown dogs.

 • Smiling faces of families after their homes are restored to safety.

-These visuals create a stark contrast that drives home real meaning from the nonprofit’s work.
-Adding real-life testimonials to make matters more complex solidifies credibility and trust.
+These visuals create a stark contrast that drives home the importance of the nonprofit’s work.
+Adding real-life testimonials further solidifies credibility and trust.

 To understand how mold removal services change lives, visit .